impuremaths/impuremaths.github.io/_posts/2020-02-22-why-trade-stock-options.md

 For instance, margin regulations prevent brokers from offering more than 2x leverage.
 As a result, traders are pushed toward options markets as the only means to leverage beyond a certain level.
 This crowds the options market and raises contract prices.

 Similarly, retail investors typically do not have easy access to short trades.
-The supply of put options is thus artificially squeezed.
+The demand for put options is thus artificially inflated.

 ### Valuing diversification